mikejac/node-red-contrib-google-smarthome/README.md

 1. Choose type *Smart Home*, then click *Start Building*.
 1. From the top menu under *Develop*, click on *Invocation*.
 1. Enter your App's name.
 Click *Save*.
 1. On the *Develop* tab, choose *Actions* on the left menu.
-Enter the URL for fulfilment, e.g. https://example.com:3001/smarthome.
+Enter the URL for fulfillment, e.g. https://example.com:3001/smarthome.
 Leave all other fields empty.
 Click *Save*.
 1. Still on the *Develop* tab, choose *Account linking* on the left menu.
 Fill out the fields as following:
     * Client ID and secret: Credentials, with which Google will authenticate against your app.
 Use a password generator tool to generate two strings of reasonable length and complexity.
 Copy both strings, you'll need them later.